Ghaidaaaa/Bosta/README.md

 4- Screenshot folder will be created to save Screenshots for Failed tests if any 5- Cypress Dashboard will generate payable Video for failed tests for observation with all the actions and APIs

+**NOTE**
+Please note that I couldn't re-format the output from OpenAi to be an exutable code automatically, I think it can be done.
+Please note that I did what I could in the given time.
+Thanks!